nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/README.md

 # Book 5 - Honey Rae's Repair Shop
-> VF-TODO: Update this section after writing all the chapters

 > ***Dear Cohort 66***, This portion of the course is brand new, so you might find some typos or mistakes.
-If so, kindly let me know so that I can correct them. -Val
+If so, kindly let me know so that I can correct them.
+Your feedback is much appreciated. -Val

 It is very important that you work on the concepts in this book in the segments that are suggested.
 Move top to bottom, left to right.